eugenia1984/english/b1-english-for-developers/9-learn-how-to-share-your-opinion.md

 `Some people prefer using dark mode to reduce eye strain`. -> Many users choose dark mode because it's easier on their eyes.

+### Great for... and Good for...

+Both **great for** and **good for** mean something is very helpful, suitable or effective for a specific purpose.

+For example:

+`This new software is great for managing large projects`. -> This means the software is very suitable and effective for managing large projects.

+Cloud storage is good for backing up large volumes of data`. -> This means cloud storage is highly effective and well-suited for safely storing large amounts of data.

 ---